 The road south from the gates of the park goes all the way to the ocean.
 This is Chain of Craters Road, so called as there is a chain of raters and other interesting volcano-induced features to see the whole way down to sea level.

-On Anne's (from the Rainforest Retreat) recommendation we decided to tackle the Lava tubes early.We parked at the trail head the for Kilauea Iki trail but did the trail in the reverse order to that laid out in the trail guide, thus beginning with the walk through the lava tubes.
+Off this road are a number of hikes and we decided to do all of them.
+On Anne’s (from the Rainforest Retreat) recommendation we decided to tackle the Lava tubes early.We parked at the trail head the for Kilauea Iki trail but did the trail in the reverse order to that laid out in the trail guide, thus beginning with the walk through the lava tubes.

+This hike was stunning.
+It took us through the crater of a volcano that last erupted in 1959.
+The crater was already there at that stage having been formed several hundred years ago.
 Click this link to find out how.
 In November of 1959 a fissure opened in the 600ft deep pit and spewed a curtain of lava along its length forming a 360m deep lava lake within the crater.

 The floor of the crater still had steam vents – eerie on a cool morning!

 At one end of the crater we came across a raised area with steam coming out of the top of it.

 My husband wanted to climb up and look in but I was reluctant to leave the trail, being worried about the park ranger and the ecology of the crater – in that order!
 Against my advice my husband took off upwards, scrambling over the jagged black rocks towards the steam.
 Soon he was out of sight.
 I waited.
 And waited.
 He didn’t come back.
 Cursing under my breath, I followed his route up a little way but still could not see him.
 My concern deepened as the terrain steepened.
 Where the hell was he?
 I started to call his name…no answer.
 It was still early and there was no-one else around.
 What if he’d fallen?
 How would I find him?
 I climbed up further, my heart thumping so hard against my ribs I could nearly feel them flex to the beat.
 Would I find him before I began to cry?